 Prompts are used to help your child learn the response required and then faded so your child can do the task independently.
 It is always our goal to make your child independent, so we have a “least to most” philosophy regarding prompting.
 We always use the least amount of prompting needed to help the child realize what is required but make sure the child is not relying on us for the correct response every time.

-Since kids on the spectrum are visual, we often use things like picture prompts and written prompts to help a child because these are much easier to fade than verbal prompts.
+Since kids on the spectrum are visual, we often use things like picture prompts and written prompts to help a child because these are much easier to fade than verbal prompts occupational therapy activities.
 It is very difficult for parents to fade the amount of verbal prompting used.
 Don’t you often feel like you are giving millions of instructions per day?
 I know I do!
 As you are giving instructions, be mindful of how many words you are using and think about whether or not all of them are necessary.
 For example, if your child often washes his hands independently but forgets to dry them, you could simply point to the towel instead of saying “go back and dry your hands.”
 You could also put pictures on the bathroom wall showing the hand-washing steps and point to the picture if your child misses a step.
 These prompts are easy to fade and will help your child become more independent.